ericPantarotto/react_ultimateCourse/_notes/notes.md

 So, this reservation provider lives at the top of the tree.
 And so, of course, once we leave this page, the data will still be there. we can also add a nice reminder `<ReservationReminder />` at the `cabins/page.js` level.

+### Creating an API Endpoint With Route Handlers

+[http://192.168.1.30:3000/api/cabins/39] matches the structure/folder in our app: `app/api/cabins/[cabinId]`

+- *Next.js* allows us to create an easy-to-use abstraction for someone who might want to consume our data in a custom way, and still keep our API keys private.
+- we can also aggregate different *supabase* data sources into one single *JSON response*.

+**<span style='color: #495fcb'> Note:** these *Next.js custom endpoints* are not that common and not that useful anymore, because now we have **server actions**.
 <!---
 [comment]: it works with text, you can rename it how you want